pikatchu/closedsource/book/0370-keller_speech.md

 “You too,” she said.

 The shift in her tone was unmistakable.
-It wasn’t a request.
+It wasn't a request.
 It was an order.

 Sebastian and Jasmina exchanged a glance, both equally surprised.
 Neither of them had expected to be included in whatever came next.

 Leo hesitated, glancing between them and his mother.
-Whatever this was, it wasn’t just a family reunion.
+Whatever this was, it wasn't just a family reunion.